Deep Attention-guided Graph Clustering with Dual Self-supervision: Introduction

 We organize the rest of this paper as follows.
 Section \ref{sec: rw} briefly reviews the related works.
-Section \ref{sec: pm} introduces the proposed network, followed by the experimental results and analyses in Section \ref{sec: eprm}.
-Finally, we conclude the paper and discuss future working directions in Section \ref{sec: con}.
+Section \ref{sec: pm} introduces the proposed network architecture, followed by the experimental results and analyses in Section \ref{sec: eprm}.
+Finally, we conclude this paper in Section \ref{sec: con}.

 \textit{Notation:} Throughout the paper, scalars are denoted by italic lower case letters, vectors by bold lower case letters, matrices by bold upper case ones, and operators by calligraphy ones, respectively.
 Let $\mathbf{X}$ be the input data, $\mathcal{V}$ be the node set, $\mathcal{E}$ be the edge set, and $\mathcal{G}=(\mathcal{V},\mathcal{E},\mathbf{X})$ be the undirected graph. $\mathbf{A} \in\mathbb{R}^{\emph{n}\times \emph{n}}$ denotes the adjacency matrix, $\mathbf{D} \in\mathbb{R}^{\emph{n}\times \emph{n}}$ denotes the degree matrix, and $\mathbf{I}\in\mathbb{R}^{\emph{n}\times \emph{n}}$ denotes the identity matrix.
 We summarize the main notations in Table \ref{tab: notation}.